mvanthoor/rustic-book/src/front_matter/preface.md

 Hi there.
 Nice of you to hang around.
 I'm Marcel, the author of the chess engine Rustic and the writer of this text.
 You're about to step into the wonderful and sometimes aggravating world of chess programming.
-This can be a rewarding endavour... but maybe _addictive_ is the better word.
+This can be a rewarding endeavour... but maybe _addictive_ is the better word.
 There will be lots of challenges, but with perseverance you'll be able to overcome them one at a time.
 When you reach the point where your chess engine is capable of playing its first full game against yourself or